EnsarCevra/IOT-3D-Meter/README.md

 ## Overview

 This project is an simple IoT device that uses three ultrasonic sensors to measure distances in all directions in 3D space: width, height, and depth.
-The device is controlled by a .NET MAUI Blazor mobile application, which allows users to manage the device and read measurements.
+The device is controlled by a .NET MAUI Blazor mobile application that receives information from Firebase realtime database, which allows users to manage the device and read measurements.
 <div display:flex>
   <img src="images/Device_picture_2.jpg" height="300px"/>
   <img src="images/Device_picture_3.jpg" height="300px"/>